-I am a scholar in the areas of literary criticism, theory and philosophy.
-A Professor of English at Rutgers University, I am the author of nine books, including three histories of literary criticism, a study of T.S.
+I am a scholar in the areas of literary criticism, theory, and philosophy.
+Though I normally teach in the Department of English at Rutgers University, in recent years I have endeavored to enhance my linguistic and cultural breadth by teaching and researching in the Middle East, first at the Gulf University for Science and Technology in Kuwait, and now as Visiting Professor at the University of Sharjah in the United Arab Emirates.
+My publications include three histories of literary criticism, a study of T.S.
 Eliot’s philosophical background, and two translations of Urdu poetry.
 My own volume of poetry, Shades of Islam: Poems for a New Century, appeared in September 2010.
-My latest book, Literary Criticism: From Plato to the Present: An Introduction, was published in 2011.
+The latest version of my book, Literary Criticism: From Plato to the Present: An Introduction, was published in 2011.
 I am also the editor of The Cambridge History of Literary Criticism: Vol. VI: the Nineteenth Century (2013), which contains thirty-two chapters written by some of the most distinguished scholars in the field.
-Additionally, I newly edited the fifth edition of the Penguin Dictionary of Literary Terms and Literary Theory (forthcoming, 2014), originally compiled by J.A.
+Additionally, I newly edited the fifth edition of the Penguin Dictionary of Literary Terms and Literary Theory (2014), originally compiled by J.A.
 Cuddon.

-My interests also extend to Islamic philosophy and literature, as well as Post-Colonial studies and World literature.
-I have been contracted by W.W.
-Norton to translate the Qur’an into English verse, in collaboration with the distinguished Islamic scholar Bruce Lawrence.
+My interests have also begun to extend to Islamic philosophy and literature, as well as Post-Colonial studies and World literature.
+I have been contracted by Liveright Publishing Corporation (an imprint of W.W.
+Norton) to translate the Qur’an into English verse, in collaboration with the distinguished Islamic scholar Bruce Lawrence.
+This is scheduled to be published in 2024.
 I believe that it is a matter of some urgency to foster an improved mutual understanding between the Islamic world and Western cultures.
-I have given numerous talks on various aspects of Islam, such as Islam and Democracy, and I am currently working with colleagues at Rutgers University to establish a cultural diversity of courses, including Islamic literature in English translation.
+I have given numerous talks on various aspects of Islam, such as Islam and Democracy, and I am currently working with colleagues at the Gulf University to establish a cultural diversity of courses.

 I also believe that, in an era where existing democracies are under various kinds of threat, and where democracies in various parts of the world are struggling to be born, it is important that we promote and disseminate the skills of critical reading and writing in order to foster an informed and responsible participation in the democratic process.
 I don’t regard learning as merely an intellectual experience but a moral, emotional and political process, whose deepest roots and profoundest inspiration lie in humility, humanity and compassion.